Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

     $ sudo pecl install mongo

 **The installation of the Pecl_HTTP module for PHP5.** This enables use of HTTP requests to obtain dynamic data from other sites.
+Note the version, because the interface changes to the version 2, and the version 3 is totally incompatible with PHP5.

     $ sudo apt-get install libcurl3-openssl-dev
-    $ sudo pecl install pecl_http
+    $ sudo pecl install pecl_http-1.7.6

 Add these lines to /etc/php5/apache2/php.ini: